 How is it that a business school so small has made an impact so big?

 - A roster of nine Nobel laureates, a legacy which outpaces nearly all our peers.

-- Rankings that have been on the rise for several years and are now poised to break the Top 10.
+- Rankings that have been on the rise for several years and have broken the Top 10.